Youth organizations in the United States: RA history

 The Royal Ambassadors was founded in 1908 for elementary school aged boys after the WMU Annual Meeting in Hot Springs, Arkansas.

 As the RA continued to grow, a convention-wide full-time RA secretary was needed in 1943.
 The Brotherhood Commission took over the program in 1954.
 In 1997 that Memphis-based SBC agency was discontinued through a merger forming the North American Mission Board.
-With a shift in strategy, the board turned over regular operation of the RA in 2011.
+With a shift in strategy, the board turned over regular operation of RA's in 2011.

 The programs' age groups are Lads (grades 1–3), and Crusaders (4-6).
 The RA wooden mini-car race is called RA Racers.
 There is no uniform but they generally wear a T-shirt and own a vest to display their earned badges.
 Members can earn six "campcraft" patches: Discover 1/2/3, Hiker, Camper, Woodsman.
 The program is for missionary training and development.
 Thus, merit patches are earned for mission work and Bible verse memorization.

+RA Camps

+Early on in RA history, a need for Royal Ambassador summer camps arose in states with large RA participation.
+Many states (particularly southern states) created such camps.
+Many of these camps thrived for decades.
+However, as RA's declined many of these camps (owned by their respective state run Baptist Conventions) were either closed, converted to a multi-purpose facility, or completely transformed to a different style of facility such as a retreat and conference center.
+Camp McCall in Sunset, South Carolina (although it has also separated its affiliation with RA's) is the sole remaining former RA camp that still functions as a male only, missions focused, Christian summer camp for boys with a full summer term.
+Following is a table of known RA camps: